This post may contain affiliate links. This doesn't cost you any more, and helps to support more great content. Thank you 🙂

 Questions you may have about this recipe

-Q: I don’t have all the essential oils in this recipe – what can I leave out?
+Q: Why two Geraniums?
+I don’t have all the essential oils in this recipe – what can I leave out?

-A: The Geranium essential oils are essential for ticks, the Citronella and Patchouli for bugs.
-I don't suggest leaving anything out, but you can replace the Patchouli with Texas Cedarwood (Juniperus ashei, Juniperus mexicana).
+A: Geranium (Bourbon) essential oil is needed for repelling ticks, Geranium (Egyptian), Lemon Eucalyptus (or Citronella) and Patchouli for mosquitoes and other bugs.
+I don't suggest leaving anything out unless you don't need to repel ticks, then you can omit Geranium (Bourbon) and increase the amount of the other essential oils.
+You can replace the Patchouli with Texas Cedarwood (Juniperus ashei, Juniperus mexicana).

 Q: You've taught me that water and oils do not mix.
 Why are you breaking your rule for this recipe?